Regularized Pairings of Meromorphic Modular Forms and Theta Lifts: Introduction

-Finally, we recall that \cite{[Me]} obtains meromorphic modular forms as images of his higher Green's functions under powers of weight raising operators.
-The last goal of this paper is to relate the two approaches.
-The relation is given by \begin{thmnn} Applying the $m$th power of the weight lowering operator to the theta lift from \cite{[Ze3]} gives, up to a multiplicative constant, the value of the higher Green's function $G_{m+1}^{X_{\Gamma}}$ when the second variable is a fixed CM point. \end{thmnn} Indeed, both \cite{[Me]} and this paper consider certain real-analytic, vector-valued modular forms in the course of obtaining the meromorphic modular forms under investigation.
-It turns out that up to multiplicative constants, our theta lifts is the ``highest weight'' component of the vector-valued modular form, while the higher Green's function of \cite{[Me]} is the middle, weight 0 component of the same function.

-The paper is divided into 13 Sections.
+The paper is divided into 11 sections.
 Section \ref{PoinSer} presents the Poincar\'{e} series of \cite{[Bru]}, with some of their useful properties.
 Section \ref{ThetaLift} introduces the theta lifts of \cite{[B]}, \cite{[Bru]}, and \cite{[Ze3]}.
 Section \ref{UnfPoin} evaluates the theta lift of Poincar\'{e} series explicitly (in any dimension), while Section \ref{Dim1} gives the details of the special case of dimension 1.
-Section \ref{LocCoeff} introduces the vector-valued modular forms which we use.
 Section \ref{Expatw} presents the natural coordinate for expanding modular forms around points in the upper half-plane, while Section \ref{RegPair} uses this coordinate to give the details of the regularized pairing of \cite{[BK]}.
 Section \ref{UnfPhi} then writes the pairing with (our equivalent of) $f_{m+1,D}$ in a form which is convenient for its evaluation.
 The additional formulae required in the case where $\Gamma$ has cusps are given in Section \ref{Cuspz} and evaluated in Section \ref{Cuspeval}.
 Section \ref{PolEval} then produces the final expression for the pairing.
-Section \ref{QuadForms} links our functions, in a special case, to those from \cite{[BK]}, and the connection to the higher Green's functions of \cite{[Me]} is established in Section \ref{RelGreen}.
+Finally, Section \ref{QuadForms} links our functions, in a special case, to those from \cite{[BK]}, and describes briefly some connections to other works.

 I would like to express my gratitude to K. Bringmann for sharing the details of \cite{[BK]} with me.
 I am also thankful to J. Bruinier for his suggestion to consider the lifts of the Poincar\'{e} series from \cite{[Bru]}, as well as for many intriguing discussions.